canneth/just-go-frontend/README.md

 </p>

 <h2>What's this?</h2>
-This is my first crack at developing an entire web app, and this entire project is primarily an exercise in learning the ropes of a proper backend.
+This is my first crack at developing an entire web app, and this entire project is primarily an exercise in implementing a proper backend.
 This repo contains only the frontend of this web app.
 To view the corresponding backend repo, <a href='https://github.com/canneth/just-go-backend' rel='noreferrer'>click here</a>.

 <h2>About the web app</h2>
 I'm sure that many people can agree that the allure of a certain place is heavily influenced by the weather.
 For myself, when deciding between places to go, I always consult the weather forecast for that location and check the island-wide (Singapore) rain radar map on <a href='https://play.google.com/store/apps/details?id=sg.gov.nea&hl=en_SG&gl=US' rel='noreferrer'>myENV</a> to see if it had rained within the last 30 minutes at that location.